-We are a friendly, open parish church in the heart of Sutton Coldfield where all are made welcome whether you are visiting for the first time or have been coming here for many years.
+We’re a friendly, open parish church in the heart of Sutton Coldfield where all are welcome, whether you’re visiting for the first time or have been coming here for many years.

 We welcome people of all ages and at all stages in their Christian faith.
 Our churchmanship is ‘central’ and inclusive.
+We have a warm, comfortable, accessible church.
 Our facilities for children help them to feel part of the Church while allowing parents a space to worship and learn.

 John Routh, Rector

 |Sunday||Holy Communion (2nd Sunday only)||17:30|